-8) Cultural Resources: There are no cultural, archaeological, or paleontological resources that will be impacted by this special permit.
-The objective of the special permit is to avoid construction in the ROW.
+8) Cultural Resources: There are no cultural, archaeological, or paleontological resources that will be impacted by this special permit request.
+The special permit will avoid construction in the ROW.
 Any inspection activities associated with the special permit segments and special permit inspection areas will be conducted within the boundaries of FGT's existing aboveground facilities (i.e., compressor stations and/or regulator stations) and maintained pipeline ROW.
-FGT was granted a categorical exclusion blanket clearance certificate from the Florida Division of Historical Resources for activities to be undertaken within its existing, previously disturbed ROW to ensure compliance with the National Historic Preservation Act of 1966, as amended (NHPA).
-Section 106 requires federal agencies or their applicants to take into account the effects of their undertakings on historic structural and archaeological properties.
 The Florida State Historic Preservation Office (SHPO) concurred with its categorical exclusion for work within existing ROW and stated that "no known historic properties will be affected by this undertaking."